open2c/distiller-nf/README.md

 - java 8
 - [nextflow](https://www.nextflow.io/)
-- docker (should be able to run w/o root privileges, [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04))
+- singularity or docker (the latter should be able to run w/o root privileges, [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04))

 To setup a new project, execute the following line in the project folder: